Help Center

 Business plan vs Strategic Plan - What You Must Know Sep 12, 2019

-Like everything else in life, the nature of business mandates a plan in place to follow and measure.
 This is one of the key elements of a startup or even a business division within an organization that is expanding or diversifying.
 It has every resource element and needs to be mapped out for the business, including projected milestones for the future.
-However, every business strategist needs to know that there are some subtle differences between what constitutes a business plan, and the several differences it has with a strategic plan.
-A deep dive into the elements that comprise each also explains the outcomes they eventually hope to achieve.

-Meet The Business Plan
+Introducing The Business Plan

 Sales and Marketing Plan- We mentioned “almost” everything above for this very reason.
 Sales and marketing form the other significant component of the business plan.
-These include sales forecasts and overheads, marketing and brand management summaries and market share projections that the business hopes to achieve within a time frame.
+These include sales forecasts and overheads, marketing and brand management summaries, and market share projections that the business hopes to achieve within a time frame.

 The Actionables- A Strategic Plan

-Why A Strategic Plan Is Crucial to The Organization
+Why A Strategic Plan is Crucial to The Organization

 Elements to Consider in a Strategic Plan

-Goals - These are short, medium or long term, depending on the scope of the strategic plan.
+Goals - These are short, medium, or long-term, depending on the scope of the strategic plan.
 They provide the much-needed context for the organization to undertake initiatives that meet the vision while maintaining the values.

 Learning All About Strategic Planning